What every best Vacuum Cleaners has:

-We found the largest volume of owner comments on vacuum cleaners of all types at Amazon.com.
-The most popular models garner thousands of reviews -- a few are close to the 10,000 mark -- almost all have hundreds.
-Even expensive vacuums, which have fewer reviews elsewhere, tend to have many reviews here.
+We found the largest selection of upright vacuum cleaners -- as well as the most customer reviews -- at Amazon.
+The most popular models garner thousands of reviews -- and a few are over the 10,000 mark.
 Some reviewers come back after months or years to provide updates on their original reviews, giving a helpful insight into long term usage.

 Best Buy sells a full complement of vacuum cleaners and there are hundreds to thousands of user reviews for the most popular models.
 As could be expected from a retailer that focuses on technology, robotic vacuums are among the most frequently reviewed.

 Target is a popular home appliance retailer, and a lot of vacuums are available both online and in their brick-and-mortar stores.
 Reviews tend to be well-detailed with pros and cons, as well as updates for product durability as time goes on.